A bill introduced in parliament this week aims to tackle violent extremist content.

 Filter advocates talk about artificial intelligence helping, but that often makes matters worse.
 Filters don’t understand context or nuance.
 AI is usually terrible at context or nuance.

 Much of the focus with internet filters is on dealing with web pages.
 These days they account for a fraction of online material.
 Peer-to-peer networks, instant messaging and social media platforms are a bigger problem.

 There are other issues with filtering.
 Protecting children might be straightforward, but teenagers are often more tech-savvy than adults.

 Filtering can create a false sense of safety.
 It’s the same when not-very-tech-savvy people install security software.
 They feel safe from malware threats but can relax and fall victim to phishing or other scams.

-While filters they are often set up with good intent, they can be used for broader censorship, even shutting down political opponents.
+While governments often set up filters with good intent, they can be used for censorship, even shutting down political opponents.

 On the positive side